isadiewei/stock/README.md

 ### Database Connection

-In order to properly test the application database connections are needed, the only strange collection needed is `admin` which contains documents of `{emails}` for users which are admins in the application
+In order to properly test the application database connections are needed these are stored outside of source in `.env` and loaded by Vite the only off nominal collection needed is `admin` which contains documents of `{emails}` for users which are admins in the application

 ## Application Use

 ### Admin Functionality

-Admins are allowed to perform Create, Update, Delete functionality on both Fish and Catches
+Admins are allowed to (additional to Read) perform Create, Update, Delete functionality on both Fish and Catches

+This is ensured at the app, route, and database lebel, the later of which is guarded with Firebase security rules such as

+`allow write: if request.auth != null && exists(/databases/$(database)/documents/admins/$(request.auth.token.email))`

+The navigation bar will reflect the capabilities of the current user roles.

 ![editcatch](./docs/editcatch.png)